Tekki/sql-ledger/README.md

 DWS](https://sql-ledger.com/cgi-bin/nav.pl?page=source/readme.txt&title=README),
 or open an issue on GitHub.

-The Perl modules required to run this application are:
+The Perl modules required to run this application with all additions are:

 | Module                 | Debian package                |
 |------------------------|-------------------------------|